-Known affectionately as ‘Midge’, Alyssa has described herself as “a very different leader” to her predecessor.
+Known affectionately as ‘Midge’, Alyssa has described herself as “a very different leader” from her predecessor.
 “I’m a different personality,” she told Cricket Australia.
 “It’s about me putting my spin on that role.”
 The 33-year-old has credited her “encouraging” team for their support while she navigates the position in Meg’s absence.

 How long has Alyssa Healy been playing cricket for Australia?

 Cricket runs in the blood of the right-handed batter.
 Her father, Greg Healy, and her uncle, Ken Healy, both played for Queensland.
 Her other uncle, Ian Healy, was a wicket-keeper for Australia.
-And cricket continues to be part of her chosen family too.
+And cricket continues to be part of her chosen family, too.

 Is Alyssa Healy married to Mitchell Starc?